saeedhosam/.dotfiles/README.md

 ## TO DOs

-- [ ] Make the blink.cmp ignore the enter key, I juust want it to accpet when pressing ctrl+y
+- [x] Make the blink.cmp ignore the enter key, I juust want it to accpet when pressing ctrl+y
+- [ ] Make it so that when you press <leader>r only in nvim, the program runs by identifying the extention of the current file.

 ## Workflow